Skip to main content

 When Internal Complaints Don’t Lead To Change

 Most companies have internal procedures for reporting discrimination.
 This may involve submitting a formal complaint to HR or speaking with a supervisor.
 In many cases, however, employees find that nothing changes after they report a problem.
 They may even face retaliation—being written up, reassigned, or pushed out of their role entirely.
 When the workplace becomes more hostile after raising a concern, it’s a strong sign that legal action may be necessary.
-A St. Petersburg employment discrimination lawyer can help review what’s happened and determine what steps to take next.
+A St. Petersburg employment discrimination lawyer can help review what’s happened and determine the next steps.

 Understanding How Timing Affects Your Rights